gbv/cocoda-db/CONTRIBUTING.md

 * `cpanfile` - lists required Perl modules
 * `app.psgi` - application main script

+## Configuration

+Configuration is loaded from `etc/config.yml` if this file exists or `/etc/cocoda-db/config.yml` otherwise.
+A different file can be enforced with environment variable `COCODA_DB_CONF`.

+The configuration format should be restricted by JSON schema `config-schema.yml` to early catch configuration file errors.

 ## Tests

 Run all tests located in directory `t`.